devoverid/vue-next-datatable/docs/options/README.md

 app.use(NextDatatable, options)
 ```

-You can use options in a single component usage.
-This will override the default options that you passed when installed via `app.use()`
+You can use options in a specific component as well.
+This will override the default options that you installed via `app.use()`

 ```vue
 <template>